Paedophile Information Exchange: Legal action against members

-In the summer of 1978 the homes of several PIE committee members were raided by the police as part of a full-scale inquiry into PIE's activities; as a result of this inquiry, a substantial report was submitted to the Director of Public Prosecutions and the prosecution of PIE activists followed.
+In the summer of 1978, the homes of several PIE committee members were raided by the police as part of a full-scale inquiry into PIE's activities; as a result of this inquiry, a substantial report was submitted to the Director of Public Prosecutions, and the prosecution of PIE activists followed.

 In particular, five activists were charged with printing contact advertisements in Magpie which were calculated to promote indecent acts between adults and children.

 Others were offered lesser charges of sending indecent material through the mail if they testified against the five.
-These charges related to letters that the accused exchanged detailing various sexual fantasies.
+These charges related to letters that the accused had exchanged detailing various sexual fantasies.
 It eventually became clear that one person had corresponded with most of the accused but had not been tried.
 After the trial, it emerged that there had been a cover-up: Mr "Henderson" had worked for MI6 and had been a High Commissioner in Canada.
 Mr "Henderson" was revealed in November 1980, in the magazine Private Eye, to be Sir Peter Hayman.

 In 1981, Geoffrey Dickens, MP, asked the Attorney-General "if he will prosecute Sir Peter Hayman under the Post Office Acts for sending and receiving pornographic material through the Royal Mail", questioning how "such a potential blackmail risk come to hold highly sensitive posts at the MOD and NATO?"
 He also asked the Leader of the House of Commons to "investigate the security implications of diaries found in the diplomat's London flat which contained accounts of sexual exploits".
 The Attorney-General, Sir Michael Havers, replied, "I am in agreement with the Director of Public Prosecutions' (Sir Thomas Chalmers Hetherington, QC) advice not to prosecute Sir Peter Hayman and the other persons with whom he had carried on an obscene correspondence," adding that, while Hayman had been found to have received pornographic material through the post, it was not of an extreme nature, was non-commercial and in a sealed envelope, so did not warrant prosecution.
 There was much debate and condemnation in the international press of these events.

 Steven Adrian Smith was Chairperson of PIE from 1979 to 1985.
 He was one of the PIE executive committee members charged in connection with the contact advertisements; he fled to Holland before the trial.